 Ideal length of stay: 1-2 nights

-Directions: River Crossing is well signposted from the airport road, about 15 minutes’ drive from the centre of Windhoek and 30 minutes from the airport.
-From the main road it is a further 1.5km on a gravel road to the lodge, when we were last here the last, steeper, stretch of the gravel road was being paved which will make access to the lodge easier - especially in low clearance vehicles.
+Directions: River Crossing is well signposted from the airport road, about 15 minutes' drive from the centre of Windhoek and 30 minutes from the airport.
+From the main road it is a further 2km to the lodge about 1.5km of which is on a gravel road and the last, steeper stretch is paved.

 Accessible by: Self-drive or Fly-and-Transfer